mandanaD/space-tourism/README.md

 - On the Destination page, you can click on the tabs to see different destinations and their details.
 - On the Crew page, you can click on the dots to see the crew members name and role.
 - On the Technology page, you can click on the buttons to see different technologies and their descriptions.
-## Credits
-This project is inspired by a challenge from Frontend Mentor.
-The images, icons, and content are provided by them.
-The fonts used are Barlow and Fraunces.